About ESCoE

 The Centre’s ambition is to be an international point of reference for measurement research, supporting cultural change in the delivery of economic statistics.

 Our approach is clear.
 It involves building expertise, increasing collaboration between statistics producers, academia, policymakers and other data users, and raising the profile of economic measurement issues.
-We do this by addressing both theoretical and practical questions that arise in describing the modern economy, relying on our large international network of Research Associates and Affiliates, and investing in the next generation of experts.
+We do this by addressing both theoretical and practical questions that arise in describing the modern economy, relying on our international network of Research Associates, and investing in the next generation of experts.
 We carry out our research in dialogue with statistics producers and promote constructive discussion through workshops and conferences.

 There are many people involved in delivering our research programme.
-We bring together a partnership of over twenty UK and international institutions, including our host partner the National Institute of Economic and Social Research (NIESR) and our other founding partners Fraser of Allander Institute (University of Strathclyde), King’s Business School (King’s College London), innovation foundation Nesta, University of Cambridge and Warwick Business School (University of Warwick).
+We bring together a partnership of leading UK and international institutions, academics and researchers.
+Hosted at King’s Business School (King’s College London), ESCoE is delivered through a collaboration between King’s Business School, the Fraser of Allander Institute (University of Strathclyde), the Institute for Fiscal Studies, innovation foundation Nesta, the University of Cambridge and the University of New South Wales, working with our research partners.

 Historical Data UK